thinkhero/hcdocs/docs/getting-started/user-guides/hcwallet-setup.md

 > Start hcwallet

-With the correctly set configuration files, open another shell window in your Decred directory (or use the last window if you have just created your wallet).
+With the correctly set configuration files, open another shell window in your Coolsnady directory (or use the last window if you have just created your wallet).
 Type the following command (review this guide’s Prerequisites to determine the right command for your OS/Shell application):

 ```no-highlight
 hcwallet